readmeio/openapi-workshop/README.md

 [![NPM version][npm-image]][npm-url]
 [![node][node-image]][node-url]

-> Learn how to use the OpenAPI Specification
+> Learn how to use the OpenAPI Specification the easy way

 It's kinda strange, but many people still don't know Markdown, although there is nothing hard about this amazing tool.
 This workshopper will teach you how to use Markdown.